 Kamala Harris education

-The young Kamala Harris first attended Thousand Oaks Elementary School.
-When Kamala was 12 years old, her mother moved the family to Canada and started performing research work at the Jewish General Hospital and teaching at the McGill University.
+She first attended Thousand Oaks Elementary School.
+When she was 12 years old, her mother moved the family to Canada and started performing research work at the Jewish General Hospital and teaching at the McGill University.

 For her high school education, Kamala attended Westmount High School, from where she graduated in 1981.